brpaz/go-cli-template/README.md

 gonew github.com/brpaz/go-cli-template example.com/my-cli
 ```

+Then replace all references of `go-cli-template` with your package name.

 ## 🤝 Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.